IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 std::make_unique
 ================

-To make the creation of unique pointers easier and safer, the :code:`was std::make_unique` function constructs an object of a given type and wraps it in :code:`std::unique_ptr`.
+To make the creation of unique pointers easier and safer, the :code:`std::make_unique` function constructs an object of a given type and wraps it in :code:`std::unique_ptr`.
 See the code below:

 .. code-block:: cpp